PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction

-Both PipeOptim and SpecTrain adopt the ``1F1B'' schedule and use the weight prediction technique to ensure effective learning of the model parameters.
-However, the weight prediction scheme used by SpecTrain is built dedicated based on the update rule of SGDM while the weight prediction scheme of PipeOptim dynamically varies with the optimizer used to train the DNN models.
-For SpecTain, the weight inconsistency and staleness issues are conditionedly solved because SpecTrain works well only when using the SGDM optimizer.
-As opposed to SpecTrain, the weight prediction formula of PipeOptim changes dynamically as the type of used optimizer which makes it behave well whatever optimizer is used to train the DNN model.
-In addition, SpecTrain requires each mini-batch to execute weight prediction twice, both in the forward pass and backward propagation.
-While PipeOptim only performs one-time weight prediction at the forward pass, leading to less computation cost.
+Equation~\eqref{eq:comparison} shows that the weight prediction schemes of SpecTrain and XPipe are built dedicated based on the update rule of SGDM and Adam, respectively.
+In contrast, the weight prediction scheme of PipeOptim dynamically adapts based on the optimizer used to train the DNN model.
+For SpecTrain, the weight inconsistency and staleness issues are conditionally solved because SpecTrain does not work once using non-SGDM optimizers.
+XPipe, on the other hand, uses an Adam-based weight prediction strategy for all optimizers, which limits its performance with non-Adam optimizers.
+In contrast to SpecTrain and XPipe, the weight prediction formula in PipeOptim adjusts dynamically according to the chosen optimizer, ensuring its effectiveness regardless of the optimizer used.
+Additionally, while both SpecTrain and XPipe require weight prediction to be performed twice$\textendash$once during the forward pass and once during the backward propagation$\textendash$PipeOptim only requires a single weight prediction during the forward pass.
+This results in a lower computational cost compared to both SpecTrain and XPipe.